General entry requirements

 You will repay your loan or loans gradually once you are working and earning above a certain amount (from April 2021 the repayment threshold is £27,295 and is expected to rise each year).
 Repayments will be taken directly from your salary if you are an employee.
 If your income falls below the earnings threshold, your repayments will stop until your income goes back up above this figure.

-Graduates from our English courses have gone on to work for employers including:
+Graduates from our course have gone on to work for employers including:

 - Bloomsbury Publishing